Starting March 12, 2022: Masks will no longer be required in most settings in Oregon. Find out what this means for you.

 Make a plan so that if someone at home does get sick, they can be isolated as much as possible until they recover.

 Until everyone gets the vaccine, there are still steps we all can take to protect our communities from getting very sick from COVID-19.

 Spending time with people you live with

-Spending time outdoors wearing masks and staying 6 feet apart
+Spending time outdoors with others and staying 6 feet apart

-Not wearing masks in public and not staying 6 feet apart
+Spending time indoors in public spaces while vaccinated, wearing a mask and staying 6 feet apart

 Spending time in crowds and gatherings without wearing a mask

 Spending time indoors or within 6 feet outdoors with people who have also not been vaccinated